tomjoht/tomjoht.github.io/_posts/2021/5/2021-05-15-goals-for-50-days.md

 Regardless of the influence on weight loss, I noticed that the increased daily exercise had a positive impact on my well-being.
 I felt more active, more alive, and more healthy.
 I noticed that if I didn't get this exercise, my legs started to become restless.
 For example, at my kid's soccer games, rather than sit down to watch, I preferred to walk around, even if it just meant just pacing back and forth along the sidelines.

 My wife enjoys walking, especially hiking, so we've been going out more for these walks, as well as after-dinner walks around the neighborhood.
 My kids like to go on bike rides or forays to the park as well, which I'm ready to do (especially knowing that it will help get my exercise minutes in).
+Here's a picture of my wife and me atop Echo Peak, with Mount Ranier in the distance.

 It's no secret that exercise has a positive impact on mental health.
 In [I Exercised Every Day for Two Weeks, and I Totally Underestimated How Happy It Would Make Me](https://www.purewow.com/wellness/exercise-and-mental-health), the author says she exercised daily for two weeks straight and said the effect was "amazing" on her mental and emotional well-being.
 She writes: